 As for food, it’s easy to find recipes with simple ghost shapes (uh, maybe skip the ghost pepper sauce for the kids?) and this article at Taste of Home offers so many.
 But the easiest way to accomplish this is to cut ghosts from slices of white cheese.
 Then, use them top a DIY ghost pizza with this recipe at Pudge Factor.
 (Or even doctor one you order in.)
 Other ideas: layer it on a piece of toast or garnish a bowl of pasta.

-Halloween dinner theme idea: Roald Dahl’s The Witches
+Halloween dinner theme idea 3: Roald Dahl’s The Witches

-Halloween dinner theme idea: The world of Tim Burton
+Halloween dinner theme idea 4: Beetlejuice and The World of Tim Burton

 This table set-up from Parsimonious Decor Darling goes all out for a Beetlejuice party and she has so many cool ideas, starting with that black-and-white striped table runner that I happen to own from Ikea, too.
 It’s easy to find recipes perfectly for “the recently deceased,” like this genius Beetlejuice cocktail recipe from Bread Booze Bacon.
-Considering it’s made with Midori, Chambord, vodka and blue curaçao (yes, sip slowly please), it’s not for the kids.
-But you can easily find ways to make a kid-friendly version with any green sports drink of your c choice.
+Considering it’s made with Midori, Chambord, vodka and blue curaçao (sip slowly please), it’s not for the kids.
+But you can easily make a kid-friendly version with any green sports drink of your choice plus some black and white paper straws like the ones we sourced below.

-But you don’t have to limit yourself to Beetlejuice, at all.
-If you love Tim Burton like we do, you open up the recipe and costume ideas when you peruse the entire Tim Burton library.
+But you don’t have to limit yourself to a Beetlejuice themedHalloween party– If you love Tim Burton like we do, open up the recipe and costume ideas by perusing the entire Tim Burton movie library.
 Think Frankenweenie (for you true fans), Edward Scissorhands, Corpse Bride, even Miss Peregrine’s Home for Peculiar Children.
 And of course, The Nightmare Before Christmas!

 Uh, maybe those of you with older teens are willing to go with Sweeney Todd.
 We’ll leave it at that.